deannacodes/pr-buddy/README.md

 In your Bitbucket Server repository that you want to notify the slackbot, go to settings -> webhooks.
 Paste in the webhook that you specified in `variables.json` and check the box for when pull requests are created.
 It'll look something like `http://my-slack-bot.heroku.com/webhook/for/pullrequest/alert`.

 Thats it!
 All users who are assigned to a pull request should now get a DM in Slack when a PR is created that they've been assigned to.

+# License
+This code is open source via the ISC Liscence.
+Enjoy!